Editing Users Manually

 If Active Directory Username and Domain are filled, the user authentication is made through a LDAP query to the Domain controller.
 The Domain field must contain a DNS name which the Application Suite server can resolve.
 In this case the standard Username and Password are ignored.
 The domain password is stored on the Domain Controller only.

-On the contrary, if either Active Directory Username or Domain are blank, the user must login through the IAS Username and Password.
-You can have some users who use AD authentication and others who use standard IAS authentication at the same time.
+On the contrary, if either Active Directory Username or Domain are blank, the user must login through the UCS Username and Password.
+You can have some users who use AD authentication and others who use standard UCS authentication at the same time.

 In the Active Directory Username you must enter the AD username without the domain, e.g. "john.smith". in the domain field, the DNS Domain name, e.g. "mydomain.com".